This post may contain affiliate links. Please read my Disclosure Policy .

-- Trim fat cap on the pork butt/shoulder to 1/4 inch thickness.
+- Trim the fat cap on the pork butt/shoulder to 1/4 inch thickness.

-- Season the pork butt heavily with dry rub (optional) and place inside the smoker.
+- Season the pork butt heavily with the dry rub (optional) and place inside the smoker.

 - Add 2 handfuls of wood chips into the cup of the electric smoker or onto the hot coals.